Natatorium Capacity Policy

 Welcome to the Wilson School District Aquatics Department

 The Wilson School District Aquatics Office is located in the Roy G. Snyder Natatorium in the Lower House building of Wilson High School.
-All aquatic programming, registrations, checks and pool scheduling and reservations are handled through this office.
-Anyone wishing to drop something off during the school day must sign in at the Lower House Greeter who sits outside the Main Lower House Office.
+All aquatic programming, registrations, checks, pool schedules, and reservations are handled through this office.
+Anyone wishing to drop something off during the school day must sign in at the Lower House Greeter, which sits outside the Main Lower House Office.

 Wilson School District Aquatics Programs

 2601 Grandview Boulevard